nurdann/init.el/README.md

 Incase you need to change user inside remote host then issue `C-x C-f /ssh:userA@remoteA|ssh:userB@remoteA:/`.
 The same method can be used to hop from a remote host to another remote host.

 #### Direct shell
 `default-directory` variable dictaces where shell is opened.
-The following functiono will prompt for SSH string, e.g. "/ssh:user@host:/".
+The following function will prompt for SSH string, e.g. "/ssh:user@host:/".

 ```
 (defun remote-shell (remote-string)